There are 4 Main Budgeting Types. Which One Are You?

 Here’s the expanded version of each budgeting type:

-#1 – Use the Cash Envelope System if… You’re paying off debt / Weaning bad credit card swiping habit
+#1 – Use the Cash Envelope System if… You’re paying off debt / Recovering from bad credit card swiping habit

 What is it: A cash-only budgeting type

 How it works: You stuff literal cash in literal envelopes, each earmarked for different expense categories, and only spend from there.
 If the money is gone, the spending stops.
 For example,

 - RM500 for Groceries

 - RM100 for Eating Out